 - private-sector associations and foundations, registered associations and political parties

 - Finnish Cultural Foundation.

 Pursuant to section 82, subsection 2 of the act on income tax, grants, scholarships and study grants received from a public entity or from the Nordic Council are exempt from tax on condition that they have been awarded for studies or for academic or artistic activities.
-In the same way, awards for merit granted by the parties referred to above for academic, artistic or non-profit activities are tax-exempt.
+In the same way, awards for merit granted for academic, artistic or non-profit activities are tax-exempt.
 Payments for other purposes made under the name of the grant or scholarship are not tax-exempt income, as defined in the above-mentioned section.